-For those of us with three or more Migraines a month and those of us whose Migraines are especially severe and debilitating, it’s generally recommended that we work with our doctors to find effective Migraine prevention.
+For those of us with three or more Migraine attacks a month and those of us whose Migraine attacks are especially severe and debilitating, it’s generally recommended that we work with our doctors to find effective Migraine prevention.

 At this time, there are no medications on the market that were originally developed for Migraine prevention.
 The medications in use were developed for other diseases and conditions, and people with Migraine using them for those conditions found that they also helped with Migraine prevention.
 A few of these went on to get FDA approval for Migraine prevention, but the vast majority of them a prescribed off-label.
 Off-label prescribing is a very common practice, not only for Migraine, but for other diseases as well.

 The medications that have received FDA approval for Migraine prevention are: